Competency based interview questions and answers

 Interview types: What you need to know

-3. Why are you a good fit for the company?
+3. Why are you a good fit for this company?

 Wrong answer: ‘You have a job.
 I need a job.
-Put your hands together, and everyone’s a winner.’
+It’s a win-win.’

 Four things to take to a job interview